Table of Contents

 });

-Warning: Permanent delete cannot be undone.
+Warning: Permanent deletion cannot be undone.
 Always use with extreme caution.

 Permanent Delete with Confirmation: